 Northern Cardinal

-This bird is also red, but the colors of the males and females differ from each other.
+The Northern Cardinal is another red-headed bird, with males displaying a vibrant red coloration, while females have a more subdued hue.
 The male is dark red, whereas the female has dull red paint on her entire body.
 Their color makes them unique but another reason for the fame of this bird is its voice and it sings throughout the year.

 Red-bellied Woodpecker

-It is a breed of woodpecker, as its name claims.
+The Red-bellied Woodpecker, as its name suggests, has a pale red head and is commonly found in Eastern states.
 Their availability in the Eastern States is vast if you want to see them.
-Talking about hue, their head color is pale red, and they also have white and black stripes on the breast.
+Speaking of color, their head is pale red, and they also have white and black stripes on their breast.

 They mostly prefer to live in the forest because of the food availability in a vast quantity.
 Moreover, people imagine these birds as migrating birds.
 Their diet suits foods; on the other hand, an excellent way to attract them is to offer hummingbird food.

-Have you ever heard about this bird Western Tanager?
+Have you heard of the Western Tanager?
 If not, then read here.
 It is a gorgeous bird, and no one confuses himself with any other bird because of its unique appearance.
 This bird is common in Mexico, the United States, and Canada.
 The size of this specific bird is tiny as it hardly grows up to 16 cm in length.
 On the other hand, its weight is at most 40 grams.

-These western birds are common in areas with greenery and trees, like forests and woodlands.
+These western birds are commonly found in areas with greenery and trees, such as forests and woodlands.
 They are easy to discover in the hot season but challenging to find in the winter because they move to lower elevations.

 Barn Swallow

-We know this bird to have a rusty face but a redhead.
-The cheeks and underparts of barn swallows are rusty red, and their backs, wings, and tails are blue.
+The Barn Swallow is recognized by its rusty-red face, making it one of the birds with red head.
+The cheeks and underparts of barn swallows are rusty red, while their backs, wings, and tails are blue.
 Before heading south for the winter, they reproduce over most of North America.

-They build mud nests in buildings constructed by humans, including barns, and are frequently seen darting over fields and open water in search of food.
+They build mud nests in human-made structures, including barns, and are often seen darting over fields and open water in search of food.
 Consider encouraging more barn swallows to nest in your backyard by opening an outbuilding or barn door.
-You can also accomplish them by supplying ground-up eggshells on a platform feeder or offering them a suitable area to nest.
+You can also attract them by supplying ground-up eggshells on a platform feeder or offering them a suitable area to nest.

 Hairy Woodpecker